jordify/logs-analysis-jjg/README.md

 optional arguments:
   -h, --help          show this help message and exit -c, --create_views  Recreate the views in the news database required for
                       this analysis and then run analysis
 ```

 ## Views Set Up in the Database

 Two views have been added to the database schema to assist in analysis.
-These view can
+These views can
-be created by running the following:
+be created by running `logAnalysis -c`

 ### New View: article_view_count
 This view gives the count of successful GET requests for each article and includes the author's name: